nightvoyager111/APS360Project-facial-expression-recognition/README.md

-APS360 Group 16 project: Real-Time Facial Expression Analysis via Deep Learning
+# APS360 Group 16 project: Real-Time Facial Expression Analysis via Deep Learning

+Facial expressions represent one of the most fundamental aspects of human communication.
+They can convey emotions and intentions without speech.
+Nowadays, with the rapid advancements in artificial intelligence and robotics, the accurate recognition and interpretation of these expressions has become increasingly crucial.
+This project focuses on developing a deep learning model that can recognize and classify seven fundamental human emotions—happiness, sadness, fear, disgust, anger, neutral, and surprise—with real-time responsiveness.